Zabadam/surface/README.md

 ## 🔬 [SurfaceFilterSpec] defines 💧 [Blur.ry] backdrop [ImageFilter]s
 - In configured 👓 [SurfaceFilterSpec.filteredLayers] `Set`
   - Whose radii (blur strength) are mapped with 💧 [SurfaceFilterSpec.radiusMap]
 - A 📚 [SurfaceLayer.BASE] filter may be extended through the [Surface.margin] with [SurfaceFilterSpec.extendBaseFilter]

 ## 👆 [SurfaceTapSpec] Controls Touch Feedback
-If the 🌟 [Surface] is 👆 [TapSpec.tappable] then [SurfaceTapSpec.onTap] `VoidCallback` becomes available.
+- If the 🌟 [Surface] is 👆 [SurfaceTapSpec.tappable] then 👆 [SurfaceTapSpec.onTap] `VoidCallback` becomes available.
-Colors may be provided for [InkResponse] customization--though ThemeData defaults are accessed otherwise.
+- Colors may be provided for [InkResponse] customization--though ThemeData defaults are accessed otherwise.
-Finally, consider a [HapticFeedback] shortcut [TapSpec.providesFeedback].
+- Finally consider a [HapticFeedback] shortcut [SurfaceTapSpec.providesFeedback].

 ## 🔰 [SurfaceShape] Open to Grow